 These are not the only super-nutritious-fertility-supporting foods available, but I wanted to highlight some of the best ones so you have some new ideas when you go grocery shopping.

-Another thing to remember about whole foods is that in addition to the nutrients I highlighted above, theses foods are packed with many other nutrients and their co-factors which are necessary for assimilation in the body.
-That is why eating a whole food fertility diet is so very important and the first step to healthy fertility.
+Another thing to remember about whole foods is that, in addition to the nutrients I highlighted above, these foods are packed with many other nutrients and their co-factors, which are necessary for assimilation in the body.
+That is why eating a whole food fertility diet is so very important and is the first step to healthy fertility.